pulseflow/petal/configs/eslint-config/README.md

 });
 ```

-the required dev dependencies are: `eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-react-refresh eslint-plugin-astro` (you should be prompted to install these when running eslint)
+the required dev dependencies are: `@eslint-react/eslint-plugin eslint-plugin-react-hooks eslint-plugin-react-refresh eslint-plugin-astro` (you should be prompted to install these when running eslint - astro is only required with astro integration)

 #### svelte